-Hence devotees perform this puja for the success of their new-age businesses and startups.
 Also, Goddess Lakshmi visits only those who lead a disciplined life.
 This puja also ensures that their business is successful and remove all the issues of finances.

 Laxmi Puja removes all the problems or issues from the professional and personal life.
 It makes one financially stable and wealthy.
 The individual will never face any financial problem in his life.
 This puja will also remove the ill effects of the Grah Dosh.

 One will surely get a huge benefit if the individual has invested somewhere.
 The devotee will also lead a smooth and harmonious family life without facing any issues.
 It will also improve the communication skill of the individual and gives good outcome for business.

 Laxmi Puja should take place during Pradosh Kaal.
 This period starts after sunset and lasts for approximately 2 hours and 24 minutes.
 Many people also believe that Laxmi Puja should take place during Mahanishita Kaal.
 The muhurat that is not advisable for the Laxmi Puja is the Choghadiya Muhurat.

 One should perform the Laxmi Puja when Sthir Lagna prevails during the Pradosh Kaal.

 How to perform Laxmi Puja?

 Here’s how to perform Laxmi Puja:

 - Place a red cloth without any black mark on the floor.